 - Weight training speeds up your metabolism, and thus, aids in weight loss.
 Since your metabolism is doubled, the liver turns fats into energy and promotes fat burning.

 - Weight training keeps osteoporosis in check by maintaining bone density.
-So, not only does it strengthen muscles, but improves bone persistence as well.
+So, not only does it strengthen muscles, but it improves bone persistence as well.

 - Weight training helps gain strength without bulk.
 You can have a fab body and great muscle without converting into a bulkier bear.
 Women don’t want to do weight lifting because they’re afraid of turning bigger and bulkier.
 That’s a grave misconception.